vk7061iitb/PCI-App/README.md

 - Integration with additional sensors for more comprehensive data collection
 - Implementation of machine learning algorithms for predictive analysis
 - Collaboration with local authorities for widespread implementation

-Let's pave the way to smarter roads together! 🛣️✨

 ---